Go Further with an Electric Car

 Replacing your EV battery system

 If you intend to keep your car for longer than 8- to 10 years (after your manufacturer warranty expires), there may be an additional cost to owning an EV: replacing your vehicle’s battery system.
-Currently the estimated cost of replacing a 23kWh lithium ion battery (similar to what you'd find on an All Electric Vehicle) is $5,000-$10,000.
-This will likely be the largest maintenance expense an EV owner will incur.
+Currently the estimated cost of replacing an EV battery pack can range from $5,000-$10,000 or more.
+This would likely be the largest maintenance expense an EV owner will incur.
 Here’s the good news:

 You might pay much less than that: